hackclub/hackclub/workshops/ajar/README.md

 variable.
 How do we make something variable?
 Oh right!
 Variables!

-So we will make variables `x` and `y` and plop them at the start of our javascript file, right under where we declare `context`:
+So we will make variables `x` and `y` and plop them at the start of our Javascript file, right under where we declare `context`:

 ```js
 var canvas = document.getElementById("canvas");